paleolimbot/mudata2/README.md

 And more!
 ---------

 There is much more to the `mudata()` package, which we hope will be useful both in its current form and as the project evolves to fit the needs of its users.
+For more information, see [the documentation](https://cran.r-project.org/package=mudata).